ChartsAndRecreation/Portfolio/content/post/import-csv-to-sql-with-python/index.md

 # Step 1: The CSV File

 Let's start with the CSV file we want to import.
-In the spirit of March Madness, my table consists the teams form the Big Ten conference:
+In the spirit of March Madness, my table consists the teams from the Big Ten conference:

 | School     | Region   | Seed |
 | ---------- | -------- | ---: |